Source code for chemotools.scatter._extended_multiplicative_scatter_correction

 """

-The :mod:`chemotools.scatter._extended_multiplicative_scatter_correction` module implements a Extended Multiplicative Scatter Correction transformer.
+implements an Extended Multiplicative Scatter Correction transformer.

 """